Distance: 10 km

 Last Update: January 18, 2015

-The Denver Glacier hike is an easy hike through the coastal forest for a peek at the Denver Glacier.
+The Denver Glacier hike is an easy hike through coastal rainforest for a peek at the Denver Glacier.
 The hike is accessible via a short train ride from Skagway, Alaska.
-It can be done in a day by coordinating the train drop off and pick up times, or better yet you can book the retrofitted 1960s caboose cabin and get the full experience.
+It can be done in a day by coordinating the train drop-off and pick-up times, or better yet you can book the retrofitted 1960s caboose cabin and get the full experience.

 Download GPS Data for this trail